 Merkle tree structure is an efficient mapping technique for large amounts of data, and minute changes can be easily identified.

 Using the Merkle tree for Proof of Reserves assessments allows verification of individual customer accounts to be included in the liabilities report scrutinized by a third-party auditor.

 How does Proof of Reserve work?

-Proof of Reserve of crypto exchange aggregated into a Merkle tree contains—a Merkle root— a cryptographic fingerprint of the entire data, showing the balances at an instant when the snapshot was taken.
+Proof of Reserve of crypto exchange aggregated into a Merkle tree contains a Merkle root—A cryptographic fingerprint of the entire data, showing the balances at the instant when the snapshot was taken.

 Following this, ownership over the on-chain addresses with user-verifiable balances is established using digital signatures amassed by the exchange platform.

 Since Merkle trees are a part of the blockchain, i.e., a decentralized distributed ledger, anyone can check and analyze if the balance matches the user balance shown by the Merkle tree.

 The process can be self-attested or carried out by an independent third party, which is a more credible and trustworthy route.